Ego-Vision World Model for Humanoid Contact Planning: Methods

 \subsection{Value-Guided Sampling MPC}

-In practical applications involving complex robotics and perception, learning a perfect, optimal state-action value function and greedily maximizing it remains a significant challenge, which is further compounded when extending to observation-action value functions.
-This difficulty stems from two primary sources: \begin{enumerate}[leftmargin=*] \item \textbf{Challenges in Offline Learning:} Finite offline datasets provide incomplete coverage, leading to unreliable value estimates for out-of-distribution actions. \item \textbf{Partial Observability and Physical Non-idealities:} Robotic systems suffer from partial observability, as the full state, such as contact forces, is not observable. is not directly measured, and is subject to sensor noise and action delays, both of which degrade value estimation. \end{enumerate} To address this, we introduce a Value-Guided Sampling MPC framework.
+In practical applications involving complex robotics and perception, learning a perfect observation-action value function and greedily maximizing it remains a significant challenge.
+This difficulty stems from two primary sources: \begin{enumerate}[leftmargin=*] \item \textbf{Challenges in Offline Learning:} Finite offline datasets provide incomplete coverage, leading to unreliable value estimates for out-of-distribution actions. \item \textbf{Partial Observability and Physical Non-idealities:} Robotic systems suffer from partial observability, as the full state, such as contact forces, is not directly measured and is subject to sensor noise and action delays, both of which degrade value estimation. \end{enumerate} To address this, we introduce a Value-Guided Sampling MPC framework.
 This approach explicitly treats the learned value function not as an optimal oracle, but as a powerful, albeit imperfect, heuristic to guide a robust, receding-horizon planning process.

 Consider a standard MDP with state $s_t$ and action $a_t$ for the analysis of the variance reduction of our proposed method.
-We denote the estimation of the true $Q$ functions as $\hat{Q}$.
-When the $Q$ is available, we can leverage the Bellman principle to obtain the optimal control input:
+When the perfect $Q$ is available, we can leverage the Bellman principle to obtain the optimal control policy:

 However, in practice, only the estimation $\hat{Q}$ is available, which may have a large variance.
 The imperfection of $\hat{Q}$ may lead to performance degradation.
-To mitigate this issue, instead of directly optimizing on the estimated Q function, we consider an $N$-step surrogate optimization:
+To mitigate this issue, we consider an $N$-step surrogate optimization:

-By the definition of the Q function, $\hat{\pi}(\cdot)$ and $\pi^*(\cdot)$ are obtained by solving two different optimal control problems, thus they are in general not identical.
-Despite the biases, we show that the surrogate loss can reduce the variance.
+By the definition of the $Q$ function, $\hat{\pi}(\cdot)$ and $\pi$ are obtained by solving two different optimal control problems, thus they are in general not identical.
+Despite the biases, we show that the surrogate objective can reduce the variance.